-CETL’s Flagship Workshop Series is a yearlong series consisting of approximately seven workshops.
+CETL’s Flagship Workshop Series is a yearlong series consisting of approximately seven workshops throughout Fall and Spring semester.
+They are integrated into our regular workshop calendar which can be found here.
 During each year of the It’s About Engagement! initiative, CETL’s flagship Workshop Series will address seven topics: (1) the It’s About Engagement initiative itself, (2) pedagogical approaches to engaging students, (3) undergraduate research, (4) internships/co-ops, (5) service-learning, (6) course design, and (7) reflection.
-Embracing the idea that doing is critical to learning, It’s About engagement learning opportunities “allow students to take what they learn in the classroom and apply it to the real world.”
+Embracing the idea that doing is critical to learning, It’s About Engagement learning opportunities “allow students to take what they learn in the classroom and apply it to the real world.”

-Finally, CETL's Faculty Fellow for Reflective Practice in Learning, Dr. Michelle Head, has developed a series of supplemental workshops focused on developing and assessing reflection assignments in It's About Engagment courses.
-Topics currently being offered are:
+Dr. Michelle Head developed a series of supplemental workshops focused on developing and assessing reflection assignments in It's About Engagment courses.
+Topics offered were:

 - How to Assess a Reflection Assigment